W427697/Discord-/README.md

 ### Sponsors

-Become a sponsor and get your logo on our README on Github with a link to your site. \[[Become a sponsor](https://opencollective.com/storybook#sponsor)]
+Become a sponsor to have your logo and website URL on our README on Github. \[[Become a sponsor](https://opencollective.com/storybook#sponsor)]

 <a href="https://opencollective.com/storybook/sponsor/0/website" target="_blank"><img src="https://opencollective.com/storybook/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/storybook/sponsor/1/website" target="_blank"><img src="https://opencollective.com/storybook/sponsor/1/avatar.svg"></a>